 A chance to pitch for up to $5,000

-Following the training week, participants will be introduced to mentors who have the expertise and experience that most closely match your business.
-They will guide you as you apply learning from the training week to building your business fundamentals.
-During this time, you are expected to develop the following deliverables:
+After training week, you’re introduced to mentors with the expertise and experience best suited for your business.
+These mentors will guide you as you begin to apply fundamental learning from training week to start building your business.

 - A functional business plan

 - A realistic cash flow forecast